Beck-R/Bot-Be-Gone/README.md

 ## Changelog:

-Version 2.2 | Version 2.2 added extremely basic error handling
+Version 2.2 | Version 2.2 added extremely basic error handling + scrapped logging

 ## Installation/Usage:
 To use this software just clone the github repo and install the third-party python modules listed in the Thanks section(This will be stream-lined when I figure it out).
 To get started you will need to open the User-Info.json file (Fig 2).